BrownFi/BrownFi-tech-docs/adapter & admin roles.md

 ## 3. Timelock to effective setting
 To prevent acidental and sudden change in the protocol, we apply timelock regarding setting change until effectiveness, except protocol pausing.
 - All role changes require a timelock = 24h to be effective.
+- Change the adapter address requires a timelock = 24h to be effective.
-- All settings (on oracle price adapter, setFee, setKappa, setFeeto, setProtocolfee) require 1 hours to be effective.
+- All settings (on oracle price adapter, setFee, setKappa, setFeeto, setProtocolfee) require timelock of 1 hours to be effective.
 - Only "_Pause the entire protocol_" is **immediately effective**.

 ![image](https://github.com/user-attachments/assets/e5fe665c-316c-453a-967d-b98dd9e655a7)